See the evidence why continuity of care is at risk

 image

-Court-mandated clients who may not feel ready to commit
+Court-mandated patients who may not feel ready to commit

 image